Amy Casey Cooks

 • Tomatoes ~ Use fresh tomatoes and skip canned ones in this recipe.
 Use tomatoes on the vine, cherry or Roma tomatoes.

-• Red bell peppers ~ This ruby colored pepper is the sweetest and most flavorful of all peppers.
+• Red bell peppers ~ This pepper is the sweetest and most flavorful of all peppers.
 Yellow or orange peppers are also options, but the dish won't be as full-flavored.
 Skip green peppers as they can be bitter when cooked.

 • Yellow onion ~ Vidalia onion is an alternative.